EloisaElias/Elo_portfolio/README.md

   	The fun part: In Process

 ### 28_Web_Scraping
-  	Summary: In process
+  	Summary: Mongodb and Requests
-  	Goal: In process
+  	Goal: Create a NOSQL Mongodb data base with our own scraped information
-  	Dataset: Creating dataset through using web scrapping techniques
+  	Dataset: Wikipedia

-  	The fun part: In process
+  	The fun part: Mongodb

 ### 27_Profit_curve
   	Summary: Profit Curves allow us to compare models and select the one that will maximize profit for a specified cost-benefit